UWMRO/TCS/README.md

 More information, including installation instructions, are available under the Wiki tab.

 ## Purpose
 This repository contains code for use at Manastash Ridge Observatory (MRO).
+It provides

-It provides a Graphical User Interface (GUI), Bifrost, built in Python 2.7 for controlling the primary Ritchey-Chretien Telescope.
+- Bifrost, the GUI, built in Python 2.7, for controlling the primary Ritchey-Chretien Telescope.
 This GUI is intended to allow control of the telescope as well as a new auto-guiding system being developed for MRO.
 The new TCC saw first use in Summer 2017.
+- TelescopePi software, including a server for a Telescope-mounted Raspberry Pi that controls the filter wheel and (soon) various other telescope functions.

-## Dependencies
+## Bifrost Dependencies
 - WxPython: https://wxpython.org/
 - Astropy: http://www.astropy.org/
 - Astroplan: https://astroplan.readthedocs.io/en/latest/